 Network Rail Infrastructure Limited (Network Rail) owns, operates, maintains and develops the main rail network in Great Britain (GB).
 This includes the railway tracks, signalling and electrification systems, bridges, tunnels, level crossings and viaducts.
-The Network Statement is produced in accordance with directive 2012/34/EU and The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016.
+The Network Statement is produced in accordance with directive 2012/34/EU and The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (referred to in this Network Statement as "The Access, Management and Licensing Regulations").